ross-slaney/MediatR.Extensions.Hangfire/tests/README.md

-# MediatR.Hangfire.Extensions Tests
+# MediatR.Extensions.Hangfire Tests

-This directory contains unit tests for the MediatR.Hangfire.Extensions library using MSTest and Coverlet for code coverage.
+This directory contains unit tests for the MediatR.Extensions.Hangfire library using MSTest and Coverlet for code coverage.

 ## Running Tests